CstCamaro/TweetTrace/README.md

 ## Features

-- **Local Storage**: All tweet data is stored locally on your device using your browser's localStorage, ensuring that your data never leaves your device.
+- **Local Storage**: All tweet data is stored locally on your device using your browser's indexedDB, ensuring that your data never leaves your device.

 - **Privacy-Focused**: TweetTrace does not analyze, extract, or share your data, giving you complete control and privacy over your information.